There is a chronological bio of work on my LinkedIn

 In 2012 in San Francisco Andrew Co-Founded Taploid, a digital magazine which used NLP to automatically generate interesting stories from social platforms.

 In-between his startups Andrew has consulted for corporates on digital innovation strategy including AT&T, Alcatel Lucent and Astra Zeneca and has sat on the Silicon Valley EU Policy Makers Advisory Board.
 He also remains on the board of The ICE List a non-profit tech entrepreneur group of over 250 founders, investors and key ecosystem supporters, which he Co-Founded in 2009.

 Since 2014 Andrew has been a Founding Partner at “7percent Ventures“, bringing a bold and ambitious US style of investment to the UK and beyond.

-Andrew splits his time between London and San Francisco, tweeting @andrewjscott
+Andrew splits his time between London and San Francisco.
+Get in touch @andrewjscott